-The sequence of cycles of the product development process is the fourth issue to be addressed when answering the question of this article as in a particular application area (e.g. a particular branch of industry and/or a particular company) there may be certain proven and tested - maybe even "certified" - process patterns.
+The sequence of cycles of the product development process is the fourth criterion to be discussed when answering the question of this article: In a particular application area (e.g. a particular branch of industry and/or in a particular company) there may be certain proven and tested - maybe even "certified" - process patterns.